 Portable skills are highly valued by employers, as it means you arrive at the job already understanding the principles.
 Some examples of portable careers for military spouses are jobs in nursing, construction, education, banking, childcare, pharmaceuticals, information technology and more.
 Portable skills are universally needed, meaning if you have them, you are a desirable asset to prospective employers.

-Amanda Gregory, U.S. Bank Digital Lead and wife of a Navy Chief, was able to leverage her skills as a banker into her future career.
+Amanda Gregory, a U.S. Bank employee and wife of a Navy Chief, was able to leverage her skills as a banker into her future career.
 “I started out as a part-time teller at 18,” said Gregory.
 “I wanted to be able to take my skills with me.
 It’s easy to find banking work and there’s room for growth.”

 Benefits of embracing job-hopping